Lightningcat/MathEnJeanMagicPrisonersBoard/README.md

 # MathEnJeanMagicPrisonersBoard
-Here is a sentence, might delete latter.
+Here is a sentence, might delete later.